nihalm007/CustomMechanicalKeyboard/README.md

 # Conclusion

 Building my own mechanical keyboard was an incredible journey.
 I not only learned how keyboards work, but also improved my electronics, circuit design, and coding skills.
 From troubleshooting hardware issues to learning how to use KMK firmware, every step was a learning experience.I am also planning to dd some more features like rotary encoder and some RGB backlights.
+I faced several challenges, from wiring the matrix correctly to debugging key issues, but each problem taught me something new.
+After a lot of soldering, coding, and testing, I finally got my custom keyboard up and running! 😍
 <br><br>
 <div align="center">
 <img src="https://github.com/user-attachments/assets/6376d397-f91c-4fd2-ae17-7311b4ed0778" alt="Description" width="250" align="center"  >